 - Conducted water conservation and irrigation audits on all facilities

-- Installed 101 rain water tanks at facilities with water holding capacity of over 923,000 litres
+- 101 rain water tanks at facilities with water holding capacity of over 923,000 litres

-- Installed water aerators, flow restrictors and dual flush toilet systems at all Council owned facilities
+- Water aerators, flow restrictors and dual flush toilet systems at all Council owned facilities

-- Installed rain sensors and an electronic irrigation system at Edendale Community Environment Farm and Civic Drive Offices
+- Rain sensors and an electronic irrigation system at Edendale Community Environment Farm and Civic Drive Offices

 - Connected rainwater tanks to irrigation systems at Civic Drive